YIN3T/WHSTechNotes/journal.md

 # February 11, 2025
 1.GameIQ helps coaches make smart choices fast.
 It tracks player stats and game data.
 The app suggests the best plays using past ad live info.
 Coaches get alerts about player energy and defense gaps.
 The dashboard shows simple stats for quick decisions.

   2. The app saves player stats in lists and tables.
 It sorts and find data fast for easy use.
 Smart programs study team trends to help coaches plan.
 Maps, charts, and graphs show important patterns.
 These tools help teams play better and win more games.
+Overall being best for the team.